Planning a wedding this year? Not sure which ring you want? These ethical colored engagement ring ideas should offer some inspo!

 Love sapphires, but want to avoid looking like you’re copying the iconic Princess Di ring?
 This square sapphire is a simply stunning alternative.

 Set in platinum with diamond accent stones, it’s the center stone that really steals the show.
 This particular model is from Badis Jewelry, but you can also get the same ring made to order through ethical engagement ring brand Taylor & Hart.

 Sure, many can appreciate the beauty of a diamond.
 But yellow diamonds are another story!
 They’re warm, they’re pretty, and they’re different.

 Despite the name, yellow diamonds also come in shades of orange, and brown.
 Some even have green tints, which heightens their eye-catching quality.

-How stunning is this square yellow diamond, below?
+How stunning is this colored gemstone engagement ring below?
 It’s unique, and a real show-stopper.
 Find more ethical yellow diamond engagement rings here.
 You can choose your setting, stone and embellishments to create something truly personal.
 Just contact the brand directly for a quote.

 Price: Depends on what you design

 A stone that I personally think outshines a diamond each and every time is aquamarine.
 The most beautiful light shade of blue, it dazzles in every which way, always reminding me of the sea.
 Maybe that’s why this is one of my favorite ethical colored engagement ring ideas!